-- This is one instance of the mistake of "expecting too much certainty" discussed Monday. - There is always a possibility of a Type I error; the sample in the study might have been one of the small percentage of samples giving an unusually extreme test statistic. - This is why replicating studies (i.e., repeating the analysis with another sample) is important.
-The more (carefully done) studies that give the same result, the stronger the overall evidence. - There is also the possibility that the sample is biased or the method of analysis was inappropriate; either of these could lead to a misleading result.
+- This is one instance of the mistake of "expecting too much certainty" discussed Tuesday. - There's always a possibility of a Type I error; the sample in the study might have been one of the small percentage of samples giving an unusually extreme test statistic. - This is one important reason why replicating studies (i.e., repeating the study with another sample) is important. - The more (carefully done) studies that give the same result, the stronger the overall evidence. - Attention to replicating studies is growing, but still inadequate.
+(More on this tomorrow.) - There's also the possibility that the sample is biased or the method of analysis was inappropriate; either of these could also produce a misleading result.

-VIII: PROS AND CONS

-OF SETTING A SIGNIFICANCE LEVEL
+VIII: PROS AND CONS OF SETTING A SIGNIFICANCE LEVEL

-- Setting a significance level (before doing inference) has the advantage that the analyst is not tempted to chose a cut-off on the basis of what he or she hopes is true. - It has the disadvantage that it neglects that some p-values might best be considered borderline. - This is one reason why it is important to report p-values when reporting results of hypothesis tests. - It is also good practice to include confidence intervals corresponding to the hypothesis test. - For example, if a hypothesis test for the difference of two means is performed, also give a confidence interval for the difference of those means. - If the significance level for the hypothesis test is .05, then use confidence level 95% for the confidence interval.
+- Pro: Setting a significance level (before doing inference) has the advantage that the analyst isn't tempted to chose a cut-off (after obtaining the p-value) on the basis of what he or she hopes is true. - Con: It has the disadvantage that it neglects that some p-values might best be considered borderline. - This is one reason why it's important to report p-values when reporting results of hypothesis tests. - It's also good practice to include confidence intervals corresponding to the hypothesis test. - For example, if a hypothesis test for the difference of two means is performed, also give a confidence interval for the difference of those means. - If the significance level for the hypothesis test is .05, then use confidence level 95% for the confidence interval.